buildwithsalem/credenza/README.md

 - drizzle-zod for generating Zod schemas from database tables

 **Development Tools**
-- Replit-specific Vite plugins for runtime error overlay, cartographer, and dev banner (disabled in production)
 - esbuild for bundling the production server
 - TypeScript for type checking (noEmit mode, types handled by bundler)